Alaska airlines flight attendant app

 A decrease in inflight support calls related to flight services in the first 3 months of launch.

 The new design solution was a successful MVP.
 It addressed the user pain points and met the business goals that we had defined.
-As happy as I was with the outcome—I wasn't satisfied.
-Some so many ideas and concepts didn't see the day of light due to time and tech constraints.
+As happy as I was with the outcome, I wasn't satisfied.
+So many ideas and concepts didn't see the light of day due to time and tech constraints.
 Some of my ideas included a completely different mental model of personalizing the in-flight crew experience.

 Previous